atsushieno/augene/README.md

 - [tracktion_engine](https://github.com/Tracktion/tracktion_engine/) - music playback engine.
 - [Xwt](https://github.com/mono/xwt/) cross-platform widget toolkit.

-The most difficult part for anyone but me is learn how to use MML and compiler.
+The most difficult part for anyone but me is to learn how to use MML and compiler.

 # Usage

+NOTE: before using augene, you most likely have to build things (explained in the next section).

-launch`Augene.exe` application.
+launch `Augene.exe` application.
 It is a cross-platform .NET desktop GUI application (actually not in this repository).

 ![augene.exe sshot](https://photos.app.goo.gl/6vDaZrKecVtbeZEb6)